Akamai-Community/edgecompute.live/themes/edge-theme/content/examples/response-manipulation.md

 +++
-title = 'Response Manipulation' draft = false description = 'Demonstrates how an EdgeWorker can modify an HTML response stream by adding content to the response.
-The example adds a script to the page just before the closing head tag.' categories = ['Developer Tools'] modules = ['streams', 'http-request', 'create-response', 'text-encode-transform'] icon = ''
+title = 'Response Manipulation' draft = false categories = ['Developer Tools'] modules = ['streams', 'http-request', 'create-response', 'text-encode-transform'] icon = ''